loum/nparcel/doc/source/failover.rst

 Preparing for Failover
 ----------------------

-Following a standard Toll Parcel Portal install, the ``top.conf`` will be pointing to the most recent package release version::
+Following a standard Toll Outlet Portal install, the ``top.conf`` will be pointing to the most recent package release version::

     $ tree ~/.top